xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 18. Removed bug not forcing entries to zero in closure time (done)
 19. Make report on current optional
 20. Added kill switch (done)
+21. Removed rdundant mutex and added few more in exeParamCommand (done)